habaneroconsulting/sp2013-commandpalette/README.md

 If you have a bug, or a feature request, please post in the [issue tracker](https://github.com/habaneroconsulting/sp2013-commandpalette/issues).

-Otherwise, you can contact the author over Twitter at [@cwlparsons](https://twitter.com/cwlparsons).

 ## Build Instructions

 1. Install [NodeJS](http://nodejs.org/)